Options for Care and Reporting:

 Seek Medical Attention as soon as possible

-Confidential medical care is available regardless of whether you feel ready to report the assault to the Norton Police or to Wheaton Public Safety.
+Confidential medical care is available regardless of whether you feel ready to report the assault to the Norton Police or to Wheaton Campus Safety.

 - Morton Hospital in Taunton offers Sexual Assault Nurse Examiner (SANE) services.
 A specially trained RN will conduct a forensic physical exam (rape kit) to collect evidence within 5 days of the assault.
 Morton ER offers Plan B to prevent pregnancy (within 5 days of the assault), HIV prophylaxis (within 3 days of the assault), medication to treat sexually transmitted infections, screening for date rape drugs (within 12 – 72 hours after the assault) and treatment for possible injuries.